Laura (SA), SA

 Where is Laura (SA)?

-Laura (SA) is a suburb of South Australia, Australia.
+Laura (SA) is a suburb of South Australia, Australia, in the Northern Areas local government area.

 What is the population of Laura (SA)?